 Federal student loans are offered to every student that files the FAFSA.
-The types and amounts of federal loans you're eligible for are determined by your need level and college grade level.
-Federal student loans have fixed interest rates, are deferred, and can be interest-free while you’re enrolled at least half time in a college.
+The types and amounts of federal loans you're eligible for are determined by your need level and university grade level.
+Federal student loans have fixed interest rates, are deferred, and can be interest-free while you’re enrolled at least half time in a college/university.

 Important terms: "subsidized" vs. "unsubsidized"